samsh19/data-quality/README.md

 ## Description

 This is a simple data quality checker on large scale dataset that goal for correcting the misspelling from the labeled data and cleaning out the outliers.
-The []() is the dataset being applied in here.
+The [Office of Payroll Administration]() is the dataset being applied in here.

 ### Dataset